Rocklin-Lab/mhdx_pipeline/README.md

 4) isotope file for each undeuterated sample.
 This file is generated with `IMTBX` and `Grppr`.
 More information can be found at `https://dmtavt.com/IMTBX`.

 ### Running IMTBX and Grppr
-The following command runs the `IMTBX` and `Grppr` executable with various parameters to process peaks:
+The following commands run the `IMTBX` and `Grppr` executables to process peaks:

 ```bash
 .\IMTBX.exe peaks \